ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/README.md

 This should put all the necessary files in the /var/www/ directory and have the site ready for use.

-You can set up a cron job running the scripts as freqeutnly as you would like using :
+You can setup a cron job running the scripts as frequently as you would like using :

     $ crontab -e
     # 1 * * * * /home/ubuntu/gitroot/pancancer-info/pancan-scripts/decider.cron &> /home/ubuntu/gitroot/pancancer-info/pancan-scripts/decider.cron.log